0xSero/partisia-docs/docs/smart-contracts/install-the-smart-contract-compiler.md

 ```bash
 cargo install cargo-partisia-contract
 ```
-The `cargo partisia-contract` and `cargo pbc` are the same command, the `cargo pbc` is just an alias.
+The `cargo partisia-contract` and `cargo pbc` are interchangeable commands, the `cargo pbc` is just an alias.
-Test that it worked by executing: `cargo partisia-contract --version` and `cargo pbc --version`.
+To verify the tool you can locally execute: `cargo partisia-contract --version` and `cargo pbc --version`.
-This should print the version of the tool.
+This command prints the version of the tool.
 If you want to learn more about the partisia contract tool you can [visit our tooling page](smart-contract-tools-overview.md#command-line-tools).

 ### 3) Download Example Contracts